japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 INFO DAGScheduler: failed: [failedStages]
 ```

-`handleTaskCompletion` xref:scheduler:MapOutputTrackerMaster.adoc#registerMapOutputs[registers the shuffle map outputs of the `ShuffleDependency` with `MapOutputTrackerMaster`] (with the epoch incremented) and xref:scheduler:DAGScheduler.adoc#clearCacheLocs[clears internal cache of the stage's RDD block locations].
+`handleTaskCompletion` scheduler:MapOutputTrackerMaster.md#registerMapOutputs[registers the shuffle map outputs of the `ShuffleDependency` with `MapOutputTrackerMaster`] (with the epoch incremented) and scheduler:DAGScheduler.md#clearCacheLocs[clears internal cache of the stage's RDD block locations].

-NOTE: xref:scheduler:MapOutputTrackerMaster.adoc[MapOutputTrackerMaster] is given when xref:scheduler:DAGScheduler.adoc#creating-instance[DAGScheduler is created].
+NOTE: scheduler:MapOutputTrackerMaster.md[MapOutputTrackerMaster] is given when scheduler:DAGScheduler.md#creating-instance[DAGScheduler is created].

-If the xref:scheduler:ShuffleMapStage.adoc#isAvailable[`ShuffleMapStage` stage is ready], all xref:scheduler:ShuffleMapStage.adoc#mapStageJobs[active jobs of the stage] (aka _map-stage jobs_) are xref:scheduler:DAGScheduler.adoc#markMapStageJobAsFinished[marked as finished] (with xref:scheduler:MapOutputTrackerMaster.adoc#getStatistics[`MapOutputStatistics` from `MapOutputTrackerMaster` for the `ShuffleDependency`]).
+If the scheduler:ShuffleMapStage.md#isAvailable[`ShuffleMapStage` stage is ready], all scheduler:ShuffleMapStage.md#mapStageJobs[active jobs of the stage] (aka _map-stage jobs_) are scheduler:DAGScheduler.md#markMapStageJobAsFinished[marked as finished] (with scheduler:MapOutputTrackerMaster.md#getStatistics[`MapOutputStatistics` from `MapOutputTrackerMaster` for the `ShuffleDependency`]).

 NOTE: A `ShuffleMapStage` stage is ready (aka _available_) when all partitions have shuffle outputs, i.e. when their tasks have completed.

-Eventually, `handleTaskCompletion` xref:scheduler:DAGScheduler.adoc#submitWaitingChildStages[submits waiting child stages (of the ready `ShuffleMapStage`)].
+Eventually, `handleTaskCompletion` scheduler:DAGScheduler.md#submitWaitingChildStages[submits waiting child stages (of the ready `ShuffleMapStage`)].

 If however the `ShuffleMapStage` is _not_ ready, you should see the following INFO message in the logs: